CrunchyData/pgbouncer_fdw/README.md

 GRANT SELECT ON pgbouncer_users TO ccp_monitoring;

 ```
-Please remember that if you are monitoring multiple pgBouncers, you may need to do these grants for additional FDW servers.
+Please remember that if you are monitoring multiple PgBouncers, you may need to do these grants for additional FDW servers.

-For added security, execution on the pgBouncer command functions has been revoked from public by default.
-You will need to explicitly grant execute privileges on the command functions to your pgBouncer admin role if they are being used.
+For added security, execution on the PgBouncer command functions has been revoked from public by default.
+You will need to explicitly grant execute privileges on the command functions to your PgBouncer admin role if they are being used.
 ```
 GRANT USAGE ON FOREIGN SERVER pgbouncer TO pgb_admin;